Serhioromano/vscode-gitflow/README.md

    Then you need to add SSH key.
 Read [this article](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-   basicaly what you have to do is to generate key with
+   basically what you have to do is to generate key with

    ```
    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"